FormidableLabs/nextjs-sanity-fe/README.md

 ### Purging scenarios

-These are the purging scenarios we will be adding support for in the near future.

-#### Home Page / Category Listing Page i.e. (`/` or `/categories`)
+#### Blog Page i.e. (`/blogs` or `/blogs/white-tees-are-in`)

-The Home and Categories Pages list Categories set up in Sanity, and therefore should be kept up to date when Categories change.
+This is the simplest purging scenario.
+Since blogs are only shown under /blogs, we can purge them specifically by id.

-When a Category is created, updated, or deleted, a purge should be executed using the `category` surrogate-key.
+When a blog is created, updated, or deleted, we should purge the associated blog page as well as the blog listing page.

 #### Category PLP page i.e. (`/categories/tops`)

 A Category PLP page lists all products for a given Category.

 When a product is created, updated, or deleted, we should purge the associated category page.

+#### Home Page i.e. (`/`)

+The Home Page is enriched with data from multiple sources.
+Specifically, it displays the top products and categories within the site.

+When a Category or Product is created, updated, or deleted, a purge should be executed for the appropriate surrogate-key.

+#### Category Listing Page i.e. `/categories`

+The Home and Categories Pages list Categories set up in Sanity, and therefore should be kept up to date when Categories change.

+When a Category is created, updated, or deleted, a purge should be executed using the `category` surrogate-key.

 #### PDP page i.e. (`/products/blank-t-shirt`)